 "Wingardium… Leviosa," Sophie slowly repeated.
 She moved her hand in the approximate motions a wand would make.
 The plate did not move, but Sophie smiled anyway, as if she had accomplished something.

 Ron cast the spell again.
 "You have to be precise with the flick, see…"

 Kylie was also present, standing silently in the background.
 There had been some debate as to whether the Fidelius Charm could overpower the Trace.
-It had been decided that it probably would, seeing as it overrode just about everything else, but ultimately Scott had removed the tracking spell from Kylie.
+It had been decided that it probably would, seeing as it overrode just about everything else, but Scott had still removed the tracking spell from Kylie.
 Ever conscious of the unexpected, he had wanted the girl to be able to defend herself should the occasion arise, regardless of her location.

-Freed from Ministry oversight, Kylie was carefully levitating a cup while following Ron's example.
-Hermione flashed back to a similar scene, years before, when Ron's role had been reversed and the future held no hints of what was to come.
+Freed from Ministry oversight, Kylie was carefully levitating a cup whilst following Ron's example.
+Hermione flashed back to a similar scene, years before, when Ron's role had been reversed and the future held no hint of what was to come.
 It seemed like a lifetime ago.
 She felt a pang of nostalgia, and glanced at Kylie.
 It seemed impossible that any of them had ever been so young.

 Of course, even the trials of securing the Philosopher's Stone (which were so trivial in retrospect) had been nothing compared to the horror that ended Kylie's first year.
 And her second looked to be far worse.

 That gave Hermione a thought.
 "Kylie," she said, approaching the girl who would have soon been a second-year student, had things gone differently, "when is your birthday?"